ros2/ros2_documentation/source/Tutorials/Advanced/Recording-A-Bag-From-Your-Own-Node-Py.rst

    self.subscription

 The callback receives the message in unserialized form (as is standard for the ``rclpy`` API) and passes the message to the writer, specifying the topic that the data is for and the timestamp to record with the message.
-However, the writer requires serialised message to store in the bag.
+However, the writer requires serialised messages to store in the bag.
 This means that we need to serialise the data before passing it to the writer.
 For this reason, we call ``serialize_message()`` and pass the result of that to the writer, rather than passing in the message directly.